 Maintaining the volume of water and discharge characteristics are important management considerations for any river system.
-This is particularly important to sustaining a wild and scenic river given the effect that flow has on aquatic communities, ecosystem processes, water quality, and river recreation.
+This is particularly important to sustain a wild and scenic river given the effect that flow has on aquatic communities, ecosystem processes, water quality, and river recreation.
 For the Wekiva River System, water volume and flow characteristics are influenced by spring flow, water storage characteristics of adjacent floodplains, and land use (including agriculture and urban or suburban development).
-The impacts of development that took place before current stormwater management practices went into effect are also particularly important (prior to the mid-1980s).
+The effects of development that took place before current statewide stormwater management practices went into effect are also particularly important (preto mid-1980s).

-It should be noted that development has affected the Little Wekiva River to a much greater degree than the Wekiva and has changed this tributary's flow characteristics so that peak flow rates are higher, resulting in channel scouring and erosion.
-Although the Little Wekiva River is not included in the national wild and scenic river system, these problems still translate into Wekiva River impacts downstream.
+Suburban development has affected the Little Wekiva to a much greater degree than the Wekiva and has changed this tributary's flow characteristics so that peak flow rates are higher, resulting in channel scouring and erosion.
+These problems translate into water quality impacts downstream, past the confluence of the Little Wekiva and Wekiva rivers.

 Approximately half of the Wekiva River's flow originates from springs.
-Flow data for Wekiwa Springs and Rock Springs show a trend of decreasing spring flow from the early 1970s until 2003.
+Flow data for Wekiwa Spring and Rock Springs show a trend of decreasing spring flow from the early 1970s until 2003.
 Decreasing flow trends were also noted for springs along the Little Wekiva River (Palm, Sanlando, and Starbuck Springs).
-Factors that may be causing this decline include the effects of urbanization and reduced recharge because of increased impervious surface, groundwater pumping from the Wekiva springshed, and a long-term decline in annual rainfall.
+Factors that may be CHAPTER 3: AFFECTED ENVIRONMENT causing this decline include the effects of urbanization and reduced recharge because of increased impervious surface, groundwater pumping, and a long-term decline in annual rainfall.
 Studies indicate that urbanization of the Rock Springs groundwater contributing area has been responsible for a 10% to 15% decrease in spring flow.
-Urbanization that results in a loss of groundwater recharge, such as loss of infiltration because of pavement, can also be an important factor in flow declines.
+Urbanization that results in a loss of groundwater recharge, especially loss of infiltration because of pavement, can also be an important factor in flow declines.

 In 1992 the St. Johns River Water Management District adopted minimum flows and levels (MFLs) for the Wekiva River at SR 46, Black Water Creek at SR 44, and eight springs along the Wekiva and its tributaries (Messant, Miami, Palm, Rock, Sanlando, Seminole, Starbuck, and Wekiwa).
-These levels are intended to protect the water resources and ecology of the area from harm caused by water withdrawals.
+These levels are intended to protect the water resources and ecology of the area from harm because of water withdrawals.
 Pursuant to the Wekiva Parkway and Protection Act, minimum flows and levels for Rock Springs and Wekiwa Springs were reviewed and analyzed again, and were determined to be sufficiently protective of the water resource.
 A reevaluation of the Wekiva River minimum flow at the SR 46 bridge is planned for 2013.

-To ensure that the Wekiva River System minimum flows and levels and other environmental resources in the area are protected, the St. Johns River Water Management District recently amended its consumptive use permitting rules regarding the use of groundwater, with specific limitations on the amount of additional groundwater that can be developed within a geographic area designated as the Central Florida Coordination Area.
+To ensure that the Wekiva River System minimum flows and levels and other environmental resources in the area are protected, the St Johns River Water Management District recently amended its consumptive use permitting rules regarding the use of groundwater, with specific limitations on the amount of additional groundwater that can be developed within a geographic area designated as the Central Florida Coordination Area.
 This area includes some, but not all, of the Wekiva springshed.

 The St. Johns River Water Management District is currently updating its 2005 regional water supply plan.
-This plan, like the existing plan, will include conservation measures, alternative water supply development projects, and water resource development projects intended to meet the demands of existing and future water users and ensure the sustainability of water resources and related natural systems.
+This plan, like the existing plan, will include conservation measures, alternative water supply development projects, and water resource development projects sufficient to meet the demands of existing and future water users and to ensure the sustainability of the water resources and related natural systems.
 The plan is required pursuant to Section 373.709, F.S.